QubesOS/qubes-doc/basics_dev/style-guide.md

 ## Colors

-The following **grayscale** colors are currently used on the Qubes website, documentation, and will eventually match colors within the OS itself.
+The following **grayscale** colors are currently used on the Qubes website and documentation, and will eventually match colors within the OS itself.

 <div class="styleguide">
 {% for color in site.data.styleguide.colors %}